 Types of Laparoscopic Hysterectomy

 There are several types of laparoscopic hysterectomy.
 Depending on your needs, all or part of the uterus may be removed.
-In some cases, the ovaries and fallopian tubes are also removed.
+In some cases, the cervix, ovaries, or fallopian tubes are also removed.
 Your surgeon will discuss the options with you before surgery.

 A total hysterectomy means that the entire uterus is removed.
 It may be removed through the vagina.
 Or, it may be removed in pieces through small incisions in the abdomen.